Peak Design Lens Kit & Straps review

 So after trying out a few different camera bag options I decided to try Peak Design's Lens Kit & Straps.
 I feel like I have road tested these for long enough to give my final thoughts.

-In my original camera bag post, I stated how I carry both camera bodies on me with a lens attached to each one.
-In most cases I would just use one of the cameras (the 5d MKIII) and switch lenses whenever I needed.
+Beforehand I used to carry both camera bodies on me with a lens attached to each one.
+In nearly all cases I would just use one of the cameras (the 5d MKIII) and switch lenses whenever I needed.

 It worked for the most part but I wasn't happy with the idea of carrying my backup camera when I wasn't really using it.
 It's extra weight, it could get damaged and changing lens always had an element of risk to it as I could drop something.

 I tried some shoulder bags with the idea of being able to allow for quick and safe changing of lenses but ultimately it felt more cumbersome that just carrying two cameras.

 So I looked into Peak Design's Lens Kit.
 At first glance it looks like my current set up, but without the addition camera.
 Instead of a camera being used to carry my second lens, this little kit carries the lens.